HomeBlogThe importance of accessing always up-to-date company registered offices

 The importance of accessing always up-to-date company registered offices

-Registered office: why it is essential for customers, partners and suppliers to access official Chamber of Commerce data
+Registered office: why it is essential for customers, partners and suppliers to access official Companies Registration Office data

-The registered office, meaning the one registered with the Chamber of Commerce, is one of the fundamental criteria for determining a company’s tax residence.
+The registered office, meaning the one registered with the Chamber of Commerce or Companies Registration Office, is one of the fundamental criteria for determining a company’s tax residence.

 Knowing a company’s registered office is, however, also vital for suppliers, partners, creditors and supervisory authorities.
 When the registered office is not up to date, situations may arise ranging from notifications that are never received to the risk of establishing business relationships with entities whose legal status is uncertain or opaque.